A Level 7 Degree Apprenticeship Considered for Professional Strategic Leaders

-Upon successful completion, apprentices of this executive MBA will obtain:
+Upon successful completion, graduates will obtain:

-- Senior Leader Master’s Degree Apprenticeship
+- Level 7 Senior Leader Apprenticeship

-De Montfort University is from the City of Leicester in the United Kingdom, producing high standards of undergraduate and postgraduate research from world-class facilities.
+DMU is from the City of Leicester in the United Kingdom, producing high standards of undergraduate and postgraduate research from world-class facilities.
 The University has been recognised and ranked Gold by the Teaching Excellence Framework, an award that considers the impact of student research and excellence in teaching and learning.

 DMU is also ranked in the Top 50 universities in the world for sustainability in Times Higher Education (THE) University Impact Rankings for 2019.
 It became an affiliate university and partner of NSIRC in July of 2020.
 The University also has a renowned business school, Leicester Castle Business School.